PaddlePaddle/docs/docs/guides/01_paddle2.0_introduction/basic_concept/tensor_introduction_en.md

 # Introduction to Tensor

-PaddlePaddle(Hereinafter referred to as Paddle) is the same as other Deep learning Framework, it use **Tensor** to representing data.
+PaddlePaddle(Hereinafter referred to as Paddle) is the same as other Deep Learning Framework, it use **Tensor** to representing data.

 **Tensor** can be regarded as multi-dimensional array, which can have as many diemensions as it want.
-Different **Tensor** can have different data types(dtype) and shape.
+Different **Tensor** may have different data types(dtype) and shapes.

 The dtypes of all elements in the same Tensor are the same.
-If you are familiar with [Numpy](https://www.paddlepaddle.org.cn/tutorials/projectdetail/590690), **Tensor** is similar to the **Numpy array**.
+If you are familiar with [Numpy](https://numpy.org/doc/stable/user/quickstart.html#the-basics), **Tensor** is similar to the **Numpy array**.

 ## Creation of Tensor